rose-coste/whitepapers/state_of_union_containers_pt1.md

 ----------

-Container technology has been around for many years but its popularity really came to fruition through Docker: an open-­‐source project primarily focused on automating the deployment of apps within containers.
+Container technology has been around for many years but its popularity really came to fruition through Docker: an open-source project primarily focused on automating the deployment of apps within containers.